-Q: Will I still be able to perform normal facial expressions?
+Q: Will I still be able to perform normal facial expressions after Botox?

 A: Although you may see a marked improvement, treatment with cosmetic injectables should not make you look like you’ve “had work done.”
 The muscle activity that causes frown lines is clearly reduced, so you can still frown or look surprised without the lines, wrinkles and creases separating the brows.

-Q: How soon will I see a difference?
+Q: How soon after Botox will I see a difference?

 A: You can expect to start to see results within 3-5 days after your treatment and the appearance of the area between may continue to improve for up to 2 weeks.
 Around day thirty in this clinical research study, 89 percent of patients found the severity of their frown lines between the brows as moderate or better.

-Q: How long do the results of Neuromodulator last?
+Q: How long do the results of Botox Neuromodulator last?